 - CBD products: Cannabidiol (CBD) and medical marijuana are legal in many states, but still in a gray area on the federal level.
 This means they aren’t eligible for FSA expenses.

-- General dental and hygiene products: Brushing your teeth twice a day may help keep the cavities away, but items like toothpaste, toothbrushes, mouthwash, and dental floss still aren’t eligible for FSA expenses.
-Neither are lotions, soap, or feminine hygiene products.
+- General dental and hygiene products: Brushing your teeth twice a day may help keep the cavities away, but items like toothpaste, toothbrushes, mouthwash, dental floss, lotions, and soap still aren’t eligible for FSA expenses.

 - Some training and education programs: Classes on some health-related topics like CPR may help you save a life, but the IRS doesn’t consider them healthcare-related expenses.

 We’ve shown throughout this article that “flexible spending accounts” truly live up to their name.
-From taxi rides and service animals to hearing aids and alternative medicine, FSAs give you the flexibility to spend your hard-earned money on a wide variety of medical expenses.
+From taxi rides and service animals to hearing aids and alternative medicine, FSAs give you the flexibility to spend your hard-earned money—tax free—on a wide variety of medical expenses.

 Are there extra funds sitting in your FSA?
 Don’t let them go to waste.
 If you’re in the market for a new hearing aid, why not spend those FSA dollars on a high-quality, affordable hearing aid for as low as $299 per pair?

 MDHearing also has a U.S.-based customer support team of licensed audiologists and hearing aid specialists.
-We also offer a 45-day, risk-free trial and 100% money-back guarantee with all of our FDA-registered, medical-grade hearing aids.
-There’s no risk in trying MDHearing.
+There’s no risk in trying MDHearing for yourself.

 Want to see why more than 500,000 happy customers have entrusted their hearing to MDHearing?
 Check out our products today.